angular/protractor/docs/style-guide.md

 };
 ```

+**Why?**
-* Why?
-Most elements are already exposed by the page object and can be used
+* Most elements are already exposed by the page object and can be used
   directly in the test.
-* Why?
-Doing otherwise will not have any added value
+* Doing otherwise will not have any added value

 ### Avoid using expect() in page objects

 * Don't make any assertions in your page objects.

+**Why?**
-* Why?
-It is the responsibility of the test to do all the assertions.
+* It is the responsibility of the test to do all the assertions.
-* Why?
-A reader of the test should be able to understand the behavior of the
+* A reader of the test should be able to understand the behavior of the
   application by looking at the test only

 ### Add page object wrappers for directives, dialogs, and common elements